Tips and ways to engage your students with special needs - part 1

 alt

-3. Some students might need your help to find their place in the classroom group dynamic.
-How can you help them, without it being too obvious?
+Some students might need assistance finding their place within the classroom group dynamics.
+How can you support them?

 You could use what you know about them to create learning moments on topics that interest them.
 Involve also the other students by promoting classroom conversations with the spinner or with a mind map.
 If conversation is not what you are looking for, you could try to engage them with one or more of the many interactive features available in LessonUp.

-You could divide your students in groups to answer a question collectively, or check out a video together and discuss what they have learned in smaller groups.
-In the LessonUp blog and community there are many articles with interesting learning techniques that you can apply straight away in your classroom, with or without the support of LessonUp.
+You could divide your students in groups to answer a question collectively, or check out a video together and discuss what they have learnt in smaller groups.
+In the LessonUp blog and community there are many articles with interesting learning techniques that you can apply straight away in your classroom.